Invisalign® problem issues and disadvantages.

-The limitation mentioned above about closing large spaces with Invisalign® may be an issue for your case even if your teeth are severely crowded.
+The limitation mentioned above about closing large gaps between teeth with Invisalign® may be an issue for your case even if your teeth are severely crowded.

 That’s because your treatment plan may involve the extraction of some teeth, as a way of creating space into which your remaining crowded teeth can be realigned.
 Here’s an animation Extraction case. that shows how this technique is used.
 (Examples of how other basic orthodontic techniques are used with Invisalign® are illustrated too.)

 2) Teeth and dental issues that may interfere with having Invisalign® treatment.